-In addition to its almshouses at Croydon and Mitcham, The Croydon Almshouses Charities and Croydon Relief in Need have financial investments amounting to over £16 million.
+In addition to its almshouses at Croydon and Mitcham, the Croydon Almshouse Charities and Croydon Relief in Need have financial investments amounting to just over £22 million.
 It also owns a number of other properties which it lets out on a commercial basis.

 The majority of our financial investments are held in funds managed by Newton Investment Management Limited.